christiandbf/back-end-test/README.md

 * x-www-form-urlencoded (key par value).
 * application/json (json).

-The schema is defined as follow.
+The schema is defined as follow. **You can only send the properties that you want to update**.
 ```
 name: String,
 lastname: String,